Oofles/rsac21-ransom/LAB_FILES/detection.md

 `python3 -m httpserver`

 ## Update Lab Files
+1. Now it is time to swap to the WINDOWS-VICTIM-HOST.
+Press ctrl+shift+alt(command+ctrl+shift).
-1. Open a administrative command prompt by clicking the search icon (magnifying glass) in the bottom left.
+2. Open a administrative command prompt by clicking the search icon (magnifying glass) in the bottom left.
-2. Type cmd and click on the command prompt desktop app icon when it appears.
+3. Type cmd and click on the command prompt desktop app icon when it appears.
-3. Change directories to the lab files on the desktop. `cd c:\Users\Administrator\Desktop\rsac21-ransom`
+4. Change directories to the lab files on the desktop. `cd c:\Users\Administrator\Desktop\rsac21-ransom`
-4. Update the files from the git repo.  `git pull`
+5. Update the files from the git repo.  `git pull`

 ## Download the "evil" files.